Delph1/node-ss12000client/README.md

 * /statistics

 Each method accepts the parameters that are equivalent to the API query parameters and request bodies, all according to the OpenAPI specification.
 Detailed information on available parameters is in the JSDoc comments in the main file ss12000-client.js.

+The .yaml file can be downloaded from the SS12000 site over at [sis.se](https://www.sis.se/standardutveckling/tksidor/tk400499/sistk450/ss-12000/).

 ## **Webhooks receiver (example)**